tgreer812/7D2DDockerServer/README.md

        ./deployment/deploy-bicep.ps1 -CopyConfigOnStart:$true
        ```
    - The script provisions all required Azure resources and deploys your container using the values from `config/config.json` and the chosen config copy behavior.
+   - **Disclaimer:** The very first time the container starts after deployment, it needs to download the 7 Days to Die server files using SteamCMD.
+This can take a significant amount of time (potentially 15-30 minutes or more) depending on Azure's network speed and the performance of the underlying file share, especially during the "preallocating" phase.
+You can monitor the progress by `exec`-ing into the container and tailing the `/data/steamcmd_update.log` file.
+Subsequent starts should be much faster as it only checks for updates.

 **Workflow for Initial Setup & Custom Config:**